KALMOGO/my_100_pratical_ai_notebook/Readme.md

 # 🧠 100 AI Engineer Notebooks for Healthcare :
 - Complete learning program in Artificial Intelligence applied to healthcare, from linear regression to transformers, using PyTorch.
--  See PDF 100_notebook_AI_detail for details about data used and more
+-  See PDF 100_notebook_AI_detail for more details about data, project list, ...

 ## 📖 About the Project